 What to do when you have an abundance of leftover garlic?
 Pickle it!
 That's how this recipe was born.
 I'd bought a big ol' bag of peeled garlic cloves to use for cooking an Italian meal for a big party.
 After the party, I had lots of garlic left that I didn't want to go to waste.
-Even after I made and froze a big batch of pesto, I still had garlic left.
+Even after I froze a bunch of the garlic for future use (see my post How To Mince and Freeze Garlic), I still had garlic left.
 The easiest, tastiest way I could figure out to preserve it was to pickle and can it.
 Boy, am I glad I did.
 I pickled my first jars of garlic a year ago, and I've loved having them in my pantry and fridge.

 Flavorful garlic without the bite.
 Eating a raw whole clove of garlic would be way too much for me.
 But pickling mellows out the extreme bite of garlic while leaving it's essential flavor.
 The acidic vinegar prolongs the shelf life of the garlic and, at the same time, balances its flavor.